Try Doing Something New Every Day For 30 Days Challenge

 Let me break it down for you:

-• Growth happens outside your comfort zone: Ever seen a muscle grow without stress?
+• Growth happens outside your comfort zone: Have you ever seen a muscle grow without stress?
 Exactly.

 • Comfort is the enemy of achievement: Show me a wildly successful person who’s never been uncomfortable.
 I’ll wait.